enw/my-bbs/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Node.js 18+ and pnpm
+- Node.js 18+ and pnpm (for development)
-- Modern web browser (for web mode)
+- Modern web browser (works entirely in browser - no server needed!)

 ### Installation